A simple calculator converting your annual flying and driving CO2 emissions (carbon footprint) into Kilos of SeedBalls required to offset.

 Life as we know it would probably not exist on Earth without trees.
 They produce a large proportion of the oxygen that supports our biosphere.

 Carbon dioxide (CO2) in the atmosphere is necessary for plants and trees to grow.
-Forests play a specific and important role in the global carbon cycle by absorbing carbon dioxide during photosynthesis, Trees and other plants absorb carbon dioxide from the atmosphere in order to build their tissues, releasing oxygen in the process.
+Forests play a specific and important role in the global carbon cycle by absorbing carbon dioxide during photosynthesis, Trees and other plants absorb carbon dioxide from the atmosphere in order to build their tissues, leaves and stems, releasing oxygen in the process.

 The unique chemical process that trees and plants use to turn light energy from the sun into oxygen is known as photosynthesis.
 During this process, trees harness the sun's energy, using it to put carbon dioxide gas together with water to produce oxygen.